 All our Amidé Hadelin grenadine ties are made from garza produced by Fermo Fossati.

-They are the oldest silk mill in Italy – established in 1871 - and third oldest in Europe after the British companies Vanners and Walters & Sons Ltd. The company not only has a rich history in producing garza, we believe the depth of their weave is unsurpassed, and therefore we use both their Garza Grossa and Garza Fina for our grenadine ties.
-The pictures below are close-ups of Garza Fina (in tobacco brown) and Garza Grossa (in moss green).
+They are the oldest silk mill in Italy – established in 1871 - and third oldest in Europe after the British companies Vanners and Walters & Sons Ltd. For our semi-sartorial Orange Label ties we use garza from Seteria Bianchi - established in 1907 - which has a slightly different look and feel to it, although the differences are very subtle.
+The pictures here are close-ups of Garza Fina (in tobacco brown) and Garza Grossa (in moss green) from Fermo Fossati.

 If you could buy just one..